Del Williams

-Delano Roger Williams (November 9, 1945 – November 30, 1984) was an American professional football offensive guard in the National Football League (NFL).
-He was drafted by the New Orleans Saints in the third round of the 1967 NFL/AFL draft.
-He played college football at Florida State.
+Delano Roger Williams (November 9, 1945 – November 30, 1984) was an American professional football player who was an offensive guard in the National Football League (NFL).
+He was selected by the New Orleans Saints in the third round of the 1967 NFL/AFL draft.
+He played college football for the Florida State Seminoles.

 Williams is a member of Florida State's All-Time Team.

 Williams died of amyotrophic lateral sclerosis (ALS or sometimes referred to as Lou Gehrig's disease).